What is counselling?

 Telephone / Skype counselling - For some, telephone counselling offers a helpful alternative to face-to-face counselling.
 This involves talking to your counsellor over the phone instead of in person.
 This form of counselling can be particularly useful for those too busy to attend face-to-face sessions and can be carried out in the comfort of your own home.
 This format also tends to be more flexible and can potentially reduce waiting list times.

 Online counselling - Some people prefer not to physically speak to a counsellor at all, utilising technology and emailing their counsellor instead.
 This form of counselling allows you to take the time to think through what you wish to discuss, and many find the act of physically writing their issues down cathartic.
 Online counselling also offers you the chance to protect your anonymity.
+Some clients prefer to text or whatsapp me the agenda of the sessions, then I can raise points and direct the session from there.

 What can counselling help with?